Differences between revisions 6 and 22 (spanning 16 versions)

 Line 7: Line 7:

 where X is some set of premises and y is the conclusion.
 This simply means that the conjuction of all the premises entail the conclusion.
 We say that [[latex2($X \models y$)]] if and only if all the models of [[latex2($X$)]] are models of [[latex2($y$)]]. where $$X$$ represents some set of premises and y represents the conclusion.
 This simply means that the conjuction of all the premises entails the conclusion.
-We say that $$X \models y$$ if and only if all the models of $$X$$ are models of $$y$$.
+We say that $$X \models y$$ if and only if all the models of $$X$$ are models of y.

 Line 9: Line 9:

-To show [[latex2($$X \models y$$)]], show that [[latex2($$X \Rightarrow y$$)]] is a tautology.
-To show $$X \models y$$, show that $$X \Rightarrow y$$ is a tautology.
-We call a tautology of the form $$A \models B$$ a Logical Implication.
+To show [[latex2(Xy)]], show that [[latex2(Xy)]] is a tautology.
+To show Xy, show that Xy is a tautology.
+We call a tautology of the form AB a Logical Implication.

 Line 11: Line 11: